cassiobolba/Data-Engineering/fundamentals_data_engineering.md

 * It is not forbiden to already have DS and AI projects, but is very likely to fail do to the lack of maturity.

 #### Scaling With Data
+At this point companies moved away from ad hoc stuff, and now have a structured data team.
+DE are more speciallist than generalist.
+The goal is to plan and develop a scalable structure to allow a future data driven company.
+Focus on:
+* Establish formal data practices
+* Scalable and robust architecture
+* Adopt DevOps and DataOps practices
+* Build the systems to suport ML
+* Continue avoiding heavy lifting and customized tools, only if brings a great result There are also issues to watch out:
+* In this stage, there is always the temptation to adopt "silicon valley cutting edge tooling" like.
+Avoid unless really benefitial.
+* The main bottleneck for scaling is not cluster nodes, storage, or technology but the data engineering team.
+Focus on solutions that are simple to deploy and manage to expand your team’s throughput
+* DATA LITERACY: Dont act as a data god.
+Focus on pragmatic leadership to transition to next stage.
+Communicate even more with other users and stakeholders and teach the organization how to consume the data.

+#### Leading With Data
+Now, you are a data-drive company.
+Automated pipelines run easily and allow company to do a self-service analitycs and ML.
+DE implemented controls, monitoring and practices to ensure data availability and quality.
+DE's are more and more speacialist than ever:
+* Create seamless introduction of new data to allow better analysis
+* Build custom tools that leverage data competitive advantage
+* Adopt Data Management, governance, quality, and dataops
+* Adopt tools to disseminate data in the company -> Data Catalog, data lineage and metadata management
+* Collaborate with ML, Software Eng, analysts
+* Create a data community to share and talk with pepole openly Watch out for the following issues:
+* Do continuously maintenance and improvements to not risk fall back to stage 2
+* Temptation to try and spend time on ndistractions are really high at this point.
+Just do what clearly bring benefits to the company